PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

     }
 }
 ```

-It holds a `URLSession` property and use it to make requests.
-You can either inject a  `URLSession` instance or use the default `shared` one.
-Then we move on to create a new test file called `URLSessionAPIClientTests`.
-We adopt the factory method mentioned [before](https://pinyuanchen.github.io/posts/xctestcase-sut/) to create instances for our tests.
+This class contains a `URLSession` property, which it utilizes for making requests.
+You have the option to inject a `URLSession` instance or to use the default `shared` one.
+Next, we'll establish a test file named `URLSessionAPIClientTests`.
+For creating instances in our tests, we'll use the previously mentioned [factory method](https://pinyuanchen.github.io/posts/xctestcase-sut/).

 ```swift
 final class URLSessionAPIClientTests: XCTestCase {